McAllen Farmers Market Rules & Guidelines

 The purpose of the McAllen Farmers Market is to encourage the sustainable production and economic benefits of locally grown agricultural products, including fruits and vegetables, locally made food products and locally created artisan craft goods.
 We encourage and promote farmers and small-scale growers who utilize sustainable soil, water, health conserving and organic cultivation practices.
 We encourage both educational and cultural efforts which positively affect the health and well-being of our local community.

-The McAllen Farmers Market Executive Committee, Management Team and Vendors must observe both the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+The McAllen Farmers Market Executive Committee, must observe both the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.

 In addition, the McAllen Farmers Market is committed to maintaining a work environment where harassment in any form (sexual or non-sexual) is not tolerated.
 Harassment consists of unwelcome conduct, whether verbal, physical, or visual, that is based upon a person’s protected status, such as sex, color, race, religion, national origin, age, disability, sexual orientation, or other protected group status.